HomeBangladeshPolicyBangladesh Bank eases policy, increase loan limit on laptops, computers and smartphones

 “With these considerations in mind, the existing loan-margin ratio can be increased to 70:30 from 30:70 when disbursing consumer loans for the purchase of digital devices (laptops, mobile phones, computers, tablets, etc. ),” the Bangladesh Bank said.

-This means that individuals will be able to obtain a mobile phone or a laptop through a bank loan.
+This means that individuals will be able to obtain a or a laptop through a bank loan.
 For example, if the mobile phone costs 10,000 taka, the bank can lend the customer 7,000 taka.
 Until now, the bank could only lend a maximum of three thousand taka on a ten thousand taka mobile phone.

 Additionally, the circular states that all other provisions of the 2004 Consumer Finance Regulation will remain unchanged.
 This instruction takes immediate effect and will remain in effect until further instructions are issued.